Implementing EPSG:3857 vs EPSG:4326 in Folium

 web_mercator = pyproj.CRS("EPSG:3857")

-# all coordinate inputs must be in EPSG:4326
+# Location and all subsequent coordinates must be EPSG:4326 degrees.

 m = folium.Map(